-Apply For A Pavement Cafe Licence Or Pavement Licence
+Apply For A Pavement Cafe Licence/Permit or Pavement Licence

 You need a licence to place furniture (such as tables and chairs), sales or display materials on the pavement outside your business

 Pavement Café Licence - Highways Act 1980

 To put tables, chairs or other furniture on the pavement outside your cafe or restaurant for customer use (if the pavement is part of the public highway) apply for a Pavement Cafe Licence.

 To put sales or display materials outside your premises on the public highway, apply for a Pavement Licence.